 Of course, if you can save the money ahead of time, that’s probably the better option.
 If you’re planning to save up for an Invisalign clear aligner treatment or something similar, you may want to consider opening a Flexible Spending Account (FSA) or Health Savings Account (HSA).
 Accounts such as these allow you to take a certain amount of money out of your paycheck, pretax, to pay for some expenses—including, in some cases, clear aligners.
 The types of accounts you’re allowed to open and the amount of money you can put into them will vary depending on your situation, so talk to your bank or another financial professional about your options.

 For those who can use them, clear aligners such as Invisalign can be the least intrusive solution for straightening teeth.
 It’s nice not to have to worry about the looks and inconveniences of traditional braces!
 The initial cost of clear aligners may seem daunting, but options are available to help pay for them.
-If you have any questions about clear aligners or other methods of straightening your teeth, please give us a call at (614) 799-5576 .
+If you have any questions about clear aligners or other methods of straightening your teeth, please call our Dublin, OH office at (614) 799-5576 .
 We’ll be happy to walk you through your options and help you find the best possible solution for your smile.Learn More About Invisalign

 Tis’ the Season